 David Malone – used an image of James Bond

-There were zero fake 5 star reviews posted before or after the 16 reviews were posted.
+There were zero fake 5-star reviews posted before or after the 16 reviews were posted.
 The oldest fake review was posted by Jose Brown Mr. Brown also reviewed The Harris Building.
 His profile was also used to leave negative reviews to destroy the same 2 businesses in Michigan.
 The profile picture used for Jose is actually a murder victim in Phoenix.
-Out of respect to the family, I will not be posting his name as I am sure that the family has been through enough.
-Whomever is responsible for creating these accounts and adds images to them, does not do their homework.
-For example the profile picture for Robert Silas is a mugshot for Michael Teneyuque whom was arrest on suspicion of murder in March, 2016.
-Mr. Teneyuque’s case is still on going in San Antonio, Texas.
+Out of respect for the family, I will not be posting his name as I am sure that the family has been through enough.
+Whoever is responsible for creating these accounts and adds images to them, does not do their homework.
+For example, the profile picture for Robert Silas is a mugshot for Michael Teneyuque who was arrest on suspicion of murder in March, 2016.
+Mr. Teneyuque’s case is still ongoing in San Antonio, Texas.